gusprojects008/wnpm/README.md

 * Create or update profiles using the `create-profile` command.
 * Keep network configurations organized and reusable.
 * Compatible with standard Linux tools (`dhcpcd`, `wpa_supplicant`).
+* Set interface priority, automatic reconnection to the priority interface, which is dynamically set according to its availability.
+* Customize dhcpcd and wpa_supplicant configuration files as needed, consult the documentation, and be careful when setting psk directly to the wpa_supplicant or wnpm-config.json configuration file.

 ---